jintonic/gears/README.md

 ## JSON

-Since the amount of data gears might generate can be huge, we suggest install the ROOT library to increase the preforance of data processing.
-If user do not want to use .root format, output as JSON format are provide also.
+Since the amount of data which gears might generate can be huge, we suggest install the ROOT library and use .root format to store data to increase the preforance of data processing.
+If user do not want to use .root format, JSON format is avilable.

 Events are store as an object, and contain all information list on [Track Point]().
 All event are stored inside a array.
 An example: